All Episodes

 That's the headline of the piece.

-Now what a fascinating sediment after eight years of bashing Bush and Rolfe because of their unwillingness to compromise with Democrat critics.
+Now, what a fascinating sediment after eight years of bashing Bush and Rolfe because of their unwillingness to compromise with Democrat critics.

-If Andrew Romano in this piece can really claim with a straight face that quote, since the early 1970s, Democrats have drifted only slightly leftward.
+If Andrew Romano in this piece can really claim with a straight face that, quote, since the early 1970s, Democrats have drifted only slightly leftward.

-I mean you need to get out of Washington, Mr. Romano.
+You need to get out of Washington, Mr. Romano.

-You need to get out of Washington and go to California or go to North Carolina, uh, go to Florida.
+You need to get out of Washington and go to California or go to North Carolina, go to Florida.

-Uh you will s only slightly drifted leftward.
+You will see only slightly drifted leftward.

 So now bipartisanship is bad.

-Matt, Charleston, South Carolina.
+Let's grab a phone call, Matt, Charleston, South Carolina.

 Great to have you on the program and welcome.

-But I'm having a hard time doing that.
+Rush, I wish I could say mega dittos today, but I'm having a hard time doing that.

-Well, what do you think ditto's mean?
+Well, what do you think dittos mean?

-You I you might still be able to say.
+You might still be able to say.

 I'm glad you said this.